 I think it was circa 1980 that I pestered my mum for my first Kiss record.
 I don’t remember much about the day when she eventually walked me into the record store except for the fact that I couldn’t decide between Kiss Alive and another compilation called Kiss: The Best of the Solo Albums.
 I was already familiar with Kiss’ credibility as hard rockers, by way of my older cousins, but nothing had prepared me for the excitement of their monster live record.
 I still think to this day Kiss Alive ignited my excitement for power chords.
 While I thought Paul Stanley was pretty cool especially his role as rhythm guitarist in Kiss, it was always Ace ‘Space Ace’ Frehley whom I loved the best.

 I always like the story how at his audition he pretty much pissed off Gene Simmons while waiting for his turn to audition for the chance to join the band.
 Finally, when it was time for his audition, Gene Simmons apparently told Ace that they would play the first verse and chorus of Deuce, before they wanted Ace to join in.
 Eventually when he did plug-in his guitar, he blew their socks off with his solo.
-Then and there, Kiss became Paul, Gene, Chris and Ace.
+Then and there, Kiss became Paul Stanley, Gene Simmons, Peter Criss and Ace Frehley.
 Paul Stanley once said that audition was one of the band’s most defining moments.
-Ace Frehley was the missing puzzle piece to their sound.
+Ace was the missing puzzle piece to their sound.

 At the risk of this article turning into a Kiss tribute, I’d like to briefly move on to the real point of this guitar heroes feature.
 In a nutshell, Ace brought forth their killer sound.
 He pretty much shouldered the responsibility of coming up with all the solos in Kiss.
 He had, as many commentators have said over the last four decades, a fascinating technique that made great use of melody and rhythm during his solos.
 Importantly he was also a master at string bends and vibrato.
 Furthermore, when fans and critics alike have come together to name Ace Frehley’s best songs or solos, Kiss songs such as Strutter, Deuce, Got To Choose, Shock Me and Love Gun are all mentioned without fail.